 This is the ultimate guide to the Meta Quest 2, formerly known as the Oculus Quest 2.
-We break down every single feature in this VR headset and show you some tips that you need to know!
+We break down every single feature in this virtual reality headset and show you some tips that you need to know!

 Some of the things we cover:

 - The best Meta Quest 2 Games and accessories

 - How to buy the Meta Quest 2 VR headset

 If we’ve missed anything, just comment down below and we’ll get you the answers!

 The easiest way to purchase the Quest 2 is from the Oculus website directly.
 You can choose between the standard 64 GB version or upgrade to 256 GB worth of space.